Answers to the most frequently asked vitalsbridge questions

 Q: I see a blood pressure waveform on the vital signs monitor, but no number is shown.
 What is the problem?

 A: The monitor's blood pressure must be zeroed.
+When using the VitalsPad, app press the zero button on the app before zeroing transducers.
 If you are using Laerdal's LLEAP software, enable flat line for the blood pressure waveform on the LLEAP Instructor Application.
 Making sure you select the correct transducer, apply the “zero blood pressure” function on the monitor.
 Disable flat line for the blood pressure waveform on the Instructor Application.

 Q: The invasive blood pressure readings on my monitor are inaccurate (more than 5-10 mmHg from the set value).
 What is wrong?